mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/create-your-robot-kit.rst

 ==========================

 This tutorial guides guides you through creating an autonomous mobile robot capable of exploring and mapping an area.
-It involves adding an |intel| compute system, placing a
+It involves adding an Intel® compute system, placing a
 |realsense| camera on top of any robot base, and using the |lp_amr| software.

 Use the :doc:`robot-keyboard-teleop` |ros| node to validate that the robot kit's hardware